percona/k8spsmdb-docs/docs/operator.md

 ### `unmanaged`

-Unmanaged site in [cross-site replication](replication.md): setting it to `true` forces the Operator to run the cluster in unmanaged state - nodes do not form replica sets, operator does not control TLS certificates.
+Setting it to `true` instructs the Operator to run the cluster in unmanaged state - the Operator does not form replica sets, and does not generate TLS certificates or user credentials.
+This can be useful for migration scenarios and for [cross-site replication](replication.md).

 | Value type  | Example    |
 | ----------- | ---------- |